 SoFi offers undergraduate, graduate, law and MBA student loans.
 While it’s one of the more well-known student loan lenders, it’s important to think through the benefits and drawbacks before applying.

-- No fees: There are no origination fees, application fees or late fees with SoFi.
+- No fees required: There are no required origination fees, application fees or late fees with SoFi.